Elikar-KM/Metaphor-Antivirus/README.md

 | License | MIT |
 | Package Needed | [Bunifu UI](https://bunifuframework.com/) - But you can get it cracked, Bunifu_UI_v1.52

+## Virus Signatures
+I will probably need a lot of help with these

 ## License
-USB Disk Protector is free software, and is released under the terms of the MIT Public License.
+Metaphor Antivirus is free software, and is released under the terms of the MIT Public License.
 See MIT for complete license